SathyaBhat/sathyabh.at/content/weekly-notes-10-2023.md

     {{< tweet sathyabhat 1633638142820634624 >}}

-* Seasonal update: We're not officially in Autumn!
+* Seasonal update: We're now officially in Autumn!
 It's cooler and we're seeing the leaves on the roads everywhere.

+    {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "fall-leaves.jpg" "Fall Leaves" "Weekly Notes" >}}

 * Formula 1 update: Aston Martin actually did well!
 Alonso came third, Ferrari fumbled and Mercedes has some serious issues with pace.
 Let's see how the rest of the season goes.
 I can catch the next two races (in Jeddah and then off to Melbourne).
 * Diablo 3 update: I'm nearly done with the Altar with only the final potion unlock remaining.
-That'll take some time since I"ll need two more primals.
+That'll take some time since I'll need two more primals.
 Been liking the Patterns of Justice Monk gameplay, wanted to see if there's something similar with the Necromancer - and sadly I was disappointed.
 I've now started building a new WIzard, and will continue with a new Barbarian soon.
     * While playing D3, I've been rewatching The Amazing Race.
 I used to watch it as a kid - they used to Air it on AXN.
 I realize now that I was watching the first season on AXN and since then 33 other seasons have aired.

 ### Link of the week